-That’s understandable — on the surface at least — because most people associate anger with manipulation and violence: whether verbal, physical, sexual or spiritual. (slide wording: road rage and school shootings, blow-ups and pouting, blaming others and shaming ourselves, and being hurtful in a virtually endless number of other ways)
+That’s understandable — on the surface at least.
+You see, most people associate anger with manipulation and violence: whether verbal, physical, sexual or spiritual.

 I know a lot about destructive relationships with anger.
 Personally, not merely as a psychologist.
 As a child, I regularly witnessed — and was on the receiving end of — my Dad’s explosive rages.
 That was incredibly painful and shaming, believe me.
-And I just as frequently listened to my Mom slam kitchen cabinet doors, get snippy, and become depressed and distant when she was angry.
+And I just as frequently heard my Mom slam kitchen cabinet doors, be snippy with me and others, and become depressed and distant when she was angry.
 That was equally unpleasant.
 Those were the only forms of anger I knew as a child and a teen.
 So, it shouldn’t be any wonder that by the time I was sixteen, I was literally saying to people, “I don’t do anger!”

 Of course, denying my anger only drove it underground.
 And that forced it to leak out indirectly.
 In ways that always felt out of my control.
 The forms my anger most commonly took included: